On the Round Complexity of Randomized Byzantine Agreement: Lower Bounds on Second-Round Halting

 and the proof follows by \cref{claim:PR:00}. \end{proof}

 {\Pi^{\cS}}

 So it is left to prove \cref{claim:PR:00,claim:PR:01,claim:PR:1}.
-Note that the following adversaries corrupt at most $k + \ell + 2\sigma n \le t$ and thus they make a valid attack.
-Since our security model consider rushing adversaries, and $\Pi$ has pubic randomness, we assume the adversary knows $\vf = (f_1,\ldots,f_n)$ \emph{before} sending its first-round messages.
-In the following we let $\PPP_d = \PP_d$ and $\Pi_d = \Pi^{\emptyset}_d$. \paragraph{Proving \cref{claim:PR:00}.} This is the only part in proof where we exploit the fact that the protocol is secure against \emph{adaptive} adversaries. \begin{proof}[Proof of \cref{claim:PR:00}.]
+Note that the following adversaries corrupt at most $k + \ell + 2\sigma n \le t$ parties and thus they make a valid attack.
+Since our security model considers rushing adversaries, and $\Pi$ has public randomness, we assume the adversary knows $\vf = (f_1,\ldots,f_n)$ \emph{before} sending its first-round messages.
+In the following we let $\PPP_d = \PP_d$ and $\Pi_d = \Pi^{\emptyset}_d$.